 The ballot of the appropriate administrator must be signed.
 All other faculty members have the option of signing their ballots.
 The ballots will be submitted to the appropriate administrator in a sealed envelope.
 Candidates with joint appointments within the COB will be evaluated by the faculty in each of the respective disciplines and evaluated by the appropriate administrators for which the joint appointment applies.

 The appropriate administrator will summarize the discipline(s) vote and will also provide his or her own concise (one page) recommendation, including a clearly stated rationale for his or her decision.
-These two reports will be sent to the candidate by September 8 (January 21).
-The candidate must reply to the appropriate administrator no later than September 15 (January 28) about any items of disagreement or clarification.
+These two reports will be sent to the candidate by the third Friday of the semester.
+The candidate must reply to the appropriate administrator no later than the fourth Friday of the semesterabout any items of disagreement or clarification.
 The candidate may meet with the appropriate administrator to discuss the issues.
-The final recommendation by the appropriate administrator, the final discipline summary, all ballots, and any written replies by the candidate are due to the Personnel Committee no later than September 22 (February 4).
+The final recommendation by the appropriate administrator, the final discipline summary, all ballots, and any written replies by the candidate are due to the Personnel Committee no later than the fifth Tuesday of the semester.

-C.6 Personnel Committee Recommendation: From approximately September 22 (February 28) until October 15 (March 1) tThe COB Personnel Committee considers the documentation presented for each candidate under review.
-The COB Personnel Committee will "recommend" or "not recommend" in a concise (one page) summary report on approximately October 15 (March 1.
+C.6 Personnel Committee Recommendation: The COB Personnel Committee considers the documentation presented for each candidate under review.
+The COB Personnel Committee will "recommend" or "not recommend" in a concise (one page) summary report no later than the eighth Friday of the semester).
 A copy of the report will be sent to the candidate and to the appropriate administrator.

 The candidate has one week after receiving the committee’s recommendation to report to the committee any items of disagreement or clarification.
 The candidate may meet with the committee to discuss the issues.

-The committee will consider the additional input provided by the faculty member and issue a final committee report and recommendation are due to the Dean with a copy to the appropriate administrator and the candidate no later than November 5 (March 20) eleventh Friday for undergraduate classes.
+The committee will consider the additional input provided by the faculty member and issue a final committee report and recommendation to the Dean with a copy to the appropriate administrator and the candidate no later than the eleventh Friday of the semester .

 C.7 Dean’s Recommendation: The Dean will review a copy of the complete tenure/promotion file, the candidate’s personnel file, and the COB Personnel Committee report.
 The Dean will prepare a recommendation and will discuss the decision with the candidate prior to finalizing the report.
 Prior to December 1 (April 15), the Dean will send the recommendation to the candidate, with copies to the chair of the COB Personnel Committee and the appropriate administrator.
 The Dean will then forward the recommendation along with the entire file to the Graduate School and the Provost.